 1. CUTTING THE DESIGNS TO HTML

 When you first see the design of your website it will probably be in the form of a graphic, like a JPEG.
-However, at this point it’s just a picture and needs to be ‘cut’ into HTML in order for it to become a functioning web page.
+However, at this point, it’s just a picture and needs to be programmed or ‘cut’ into HTML in order for it to become a functioning web page.
 That process begins with the designer handing over to the programmer a PSD file.
 These are the ‘source’ or original files which contain all the design formatting, graphics, fonts, text and style guidelines .

 The PSD is then carved up into individual elements and coded so that it behaves like a normal web page (although it won’t actually do much at this stage until the CMS has been added).
 It’s also the point at which the mobile version of the design is coded.
 Often this will look different to the standard desktop version of the website because of the constraints of screen size.
 For example, you’re likely to see the ‘hamburger’ (three stripes) instead of a menu or you might find the page’s content stacked in one column rather spread out or find that actual content is changed because of its appropriateness to a mobile browsing experience.

-Next we make sure that the web page looks the same for different browsers (and different versions of the same browser) .
+Next, we make sure that the web page looks the same for different browsers (and different versions of the same browser) .
 This is known as browser compatibility and can take quite some time to get right.

 This is also the point where your accessibility (high visibility, dyslexia, no graphics, etc.) styles are created and browser tested.